Get insider access

 Differences Between Sizes And Variants

-The Focal Bathys come in one color variant: 'Black/Grey'.
+The Focal Bathys come in two color variants: 'Black/Grey' and 'Dune.'
+Besides the difference in colorways, nothing suggests their features differ.
 You can see our model's label here.
-If you come across another variant of these headphones, please let us know in the discussions, and we'll update our review.
+If you encounter another variant of these headphones, please let us know in the forums, and we'll update our review.

 Compared To Other Headphones

-The Focal Bathys are high-end wireless audiophile headphones designed with casual use in mind.
-They have a premium design that's typical of this manufacturer's other offerings, like the Focal Celestee and Focal Clear Mg.
-However, they also have a noise cancelling system, aptX Adaptive codec support, and a companion app for customizing their bass-rich sound to your liking, making them more versatile than their strictly audiophile counterparts.
-While they don't block out quite as much ambient noise as the Apple AirPods Max Wireless, they can still reduce a very good amount of sound around you.
-Despite their high-end price point, they don't have features like multi-device pairing, and you can't fully turn off their ANC system.
+The Focal Bathys are high-end wireless audiophile headphones designed for casual use.
+They have a premium design typical of this manufacturer's other offerings, like the Focal Celestee and Focal Clear Mg.
+Unique to the Focal line, they also have an active noise cancelling system, aptX Adaptive codec support, and a companion app for customizing their sound to your liking, making them more versatile than their strictly-audiophile counterparts.
+While they don't block out quite as much ambient noise as the Apple AirPods Max Wireless, they can still reduce a great amount of sound around you.
+Despite their high-end price point, you can't fully turn off their ANC system, which may be a little bothersome for some users.

 Check out our recommendations for the best noise cancelling headphones, the best headphones for music, and the best audiophile headphones.